-In attempt to check all technical errors in planes, airlines are using drone technologies performing to conduct their own routine inspections before every flight.
+In an attempt to check all technical errors in planes, airlines are using drone technologies performing to conduct their own routine inspections before every flight.

 Drone in Telecommunication Industry

-Telecommunication Industries are also influenced by the drone technology service reliability.
+Telecommunication Industries are also influenced by drone technology service reliability.
 AT&T and Verizon launched drones in Houston, Texas to inspect their towers — a process that would have been too dangerous and time-consuming to do manually.
-With the help of drones were able to quickly evaluate damage to help guide repair experts in restoring service.
+With the help of drones were able to quickly evaluate the damage to help guide repair experts in restoring service.
 These services were ideally brought back in hours rather than days delay.

 Drone for Entertainment

 Drones have become increasingly popular in the film industry.
 They are relatively easy to operate and give filmmakers the ability to make previously impossible scenes for their films.
-Before drones, helicopters, cranes, or blimps were necessary for shots taken from higher distance.
+Before drones, helicopters, cranes, or blimps were necessary for shots taken from a higher distance.
 That equipment was expensive and required consequential arrangement.
 Drones can do all of this relatively cheaply.

 Drones for Gaming

 With a joystick and a GPS system, the operations of most consumer drones seem no more complex than playing a video game.
 Drones now play a double part in the gaming industry.
 As game equipment and as tools for expanding them.
 Many gaming companies are selling drone-based gaming packages that allow players to wage drone races as well as engage in high-tech battles via better visuals.

 Almost all video game companies are using drone technology to develop hyper-realistic maps and another constituent.
 Drones technology helps the game industry an opportunity to gain access to broad dimensions of landscape and outdoor segment that help create richer game features.